ifrazie/retrocomm/README.md

 ## 🆕 What's New

+**🔒 Security Features** - Production-grade security with retro aesthetics:
+- **Password Authentication**: Secure user accounts with bcrypt-hashed passwords
+- **End-to-End Encryption**: Messages encrypted on your device, decrypted only by recipient
+- **Zero-Knowledge Architecture**: Server never sees your messages or private keys
+- **RSA-2048 + AES-256**: Industry-standard cryptography
+- See [SECURITY.md](SECURITY.md) for complete security documentation

 **LM Studio Integration** - The chatbot now supports real AI responses using locally-run language models:
 - Connect to LM Studio for intelligent, context-aware conversations
 - Automatic fallback to simulated responses when offline